axonivy/docker-samples/ivy-tracing-otlp/README.md

-# ivy-tracing-native
+# ivy-tracing-otlp

-This example shows how you can trace requests in a complex system involving multiple different services including Axon Ivy Engine.
-This helps to identify performance bottle necks in your system.
+This example shows lightweight tracing with the built-in OTLP support of Axon Ivy Engine in a complex system involving multiple services.
+Use this setup if you want tracing without adding a Java agent or extra instrumentation libraries.

 ![Overview](overview.png)